 Expanding Marsden Point Oil Refinery

 In 1981 the Government gave approval for the $55 million Wiri Oil Terminal and the Wiri to Marsden Point Pipeline.
 Works started in January 1982 and were complete 25 months later.
-The 170 kilometre pipeline carried product to Wiri for storage and road transport distribution, with the balance being distributed by coastal tanker.
+The 170km pipeline carried Taranaki condensate to Marsden Point and product to Wiri for storage and road transport distribution, with the balance being distributed by coastal tanker.

-Since this major expansion the refinery has undergone other modifications.
+Since the major 1980s expansion the refinery has undergone other modifications.
 These include process improvements to remove lead additive from petrol, reduce sulphur dioxide emissions and a $180 million project to provide production of lower sulphur diesel and reduced benzene in petrol.
-The Wellsford pumping station allowed a 30 per cent increase in capacity of the Wiri Pipeline, and, in 2012, there were plans for a $365 million Continuous Catalyst Regeneration Platform.
-This will replace the existing petrol manufacturing plant that has been operational for nearly 50 years.
+The Wellsford pumping station allowed a 30 percent increase in capacity of the Wiri Pipeline.

 Further reading